 At this point, you might be wondering why would anyone pay more than 20 percent of their home loan off in one year?
-Well, thinking outside the box a bit, paying off a mortgage early can happen in a variety of ways.
+Well, thinking outside the box a bit, paying off a mortgage early can happen in a variety of different ways.

 If you sell your home, that is one way to paying off the loan in full.
 And if you refinance the loan, you effectively pay off the mortgage as well by replacing it with a shiny new one.

 That being said, it is important to note that there are two types of prepay penalties.
 These include “soft prepayment penalties” and “hard prepayment penalties.”

 A soft prepayment penalty allows a borrower to sell their home at anytime without penalty, but if they choose to refinance the mortgage, they will be subject to the prepayment penalty.

 How much does a prepayment penalty cost?